 Since our Urban Bourbon Half Marathon is meant for those age 21 or older, you must be at least 21 on race day to register.

 Want a little help during the race?
-Pace Groups will be available during the 2020 Urban Bourbon Half Marathon presented by Jim Beam®.
+Pace Groups will be available during the 2022 Urban Bourbon Half Marathon presented by Jim Beam®.
 Check back later to meet your 2022 pacers.

 Why would you want to run with a pacer?
 A pacer can help you not only achieve your goals, but have FUN; whether the goal is a personal record, or simply to cross the finish line.
 The Pace Group Leaders are experienced runners, chosen on their previous running and/or pacing performances, and know what it takes to hold a steady pace and provide a great race experience.
 Below are a few highlights about the program.

 • Participation is FREE to all participants; just show up on race morning and find your pace group.

 • There will be pace groups for the following times: 1:40, 1:50, 2:00, 2:10, 2:20, 2:30, 2:45 and 3:00.